 So that can be a big deal, and we often get inquiries from individuals who are out of the country who have large federal tax debts, and they’re freaking out about the passport issue because passports expire every 10 years, and if the IRS has certified their tax debt to the State Department, they may not be able to get their passport renewed.

 But check this out from the Internal Revenue Manual:

 “The IRS has exercised discretion to exclude debts that are currently not collectible due to hardship.
 The IRS will reverse the certification of seriously delinquent tax debt and notify the State Department within 30 days if a certified taxpayer is later determined to be currently not collectible due to hardship.”

-So this is basically saying that if a taxpayer who has passport troubles due to their more than $50,000 in tax debt gets in currently not collectible status then these passport issues can be dealt with by getting in currently not collectible status.
+So this is basically saying that if a taxpayer who has passport troubles due to their more than $50,000 ($59,000 in 2023) in tax debt gets in currently not collectible status then these passport issues can be dealt with by getting in currently not collectible status.

 How to Get in Currently Not Collectible Status

 So obviously currently not collectible status can be quite enviable for a taxpayer.
 It gets the IRS off their back, at least temporarily, and it can possibly be used to run the IRS’s collection statute out, getting the IRS off their back forever at least with respect to that particular debt.